jackyzha0/quartz/content/2022 annual review.md

 ## May

 In May, I continued incorporating narratives into my digital garden.
 As I did this, I began thinking deeper about my writing life.
 I read [[thoughts/diy mfa by pereira|DIY MFA]] by Gabriela Pereira.
-One of my most significant writing achievements this month was narrativizing [[uman/004]].
+One of my most significant writing achievements this month was narrativizing [[essays/uman 2022-04]].

 As I progressed in writing, so did I in walking.
 I decided to improve my walking by increasing the time I spent outdoors in the afternoon.
 The more time I spend walking, the more chances I could have of catching something worth writing about.
-Extending my walking time led me to write longer, more beautiful field notes, which convinced me to relaunch [[Lilim]].
+Extending my walking time led me to write longer, more beautiful field notes, which convinced me to relaunch [[thoughts/lilim]].
 I published three issues of Lilim in May.
-It was during one of these walks that I serendipitously discovered the story of the [[in search of the internment camp in los baños|LB internment camp]], which I wrote about in [[lilim/030]].
+It was during one of these walks that I serendipitously discovered the story of the [[in search of the internment camp in los baños|LB internment camp]], which I wrote about in [[essays/grass turned crimson]].
 After reading about the story at the UPLB library, I spent an entire afternoon tracing the possible boundaries of the camp.
 During this walk, the draft of the poem [[poems/baker hall]] came to me.

 The other walks I did this month were a walk at Lopez Quezon, around town, in one of the fishponds at Sta.
 Teresa, and at Santino's Farmville.
 I also had my second Makiling hike this month.